 In the third session, I was assigned to go first.
 By this time, I’d grown enough confidence being in the water that I didn’t mind.

-I noticed that I was the only one that coach addressed by name in our group.
-Maybe it helped that I approached her and introduced myself when we met the day before?
-I’m not sure, but I’m happy that she recalls my name either way.
+I noticed that I was the only one the coach addressed in our group by name.
+Maybe it helped that I approached her and introduced myself when we met the day before.
+I’m not sure, but I’m happy she recalls my name either way.

 By the way, they took some videos of us while freediving, and coach sent me copies of them.
 I’ll find some time to create a YouTube vlog about it soon.